192.168.16.1 - Admin Login

 What is the 192.168.16.1 IP

 The 192.168.16.1 is the default IP address of your network or wireless router.
 All routers have at least 1 local private IP address for management purposes, which can be used for logging in as admin in the dashboard panel where various router settings can be changed.
 192.168.16.1 is also of the IPv4 kind (since it has 4 numerical sections called octets, each of those octets can have values between 0 and 255).
+This specific IP address is one of many private IP addresses assigned to routers for local network management.
 All IP addresses from the 192.168.0.0 B class range are designated to be accessible only in a local network, therefore, the 192.168.16.1 IP cannot be reached from the Internet.
 The 192.168.16.1 IP address is being set as the default one of routers manufactured by Linksys, TP-Link, Asus, D-link and others.

 Login at 192.168.16.1